danjgale/nii-masker/README.md

                         correspond to headers in each file.
 If no regressor names are provided, but files are, all regressors in regressor files are used.
-  --realign_derivs      Whether to include temporal derivatives of realignment
-                        regressors. --t_r must be specified.
   --as_voxels           Whether to extract out the timeseries of each voxel
                         instead of the mean timeseries.
 This is only available for single ROI binary masks.
 Default False.